 The attractive design and great content in an easy-to-read format will make any woodworking novice fall in love with this magazine and be always on the lookout for every new publication.

 The uninterested parties may find the magazine as just a piece published to generate revenues, but the truly serious will find it a gem.
-Regardless, this is one of the best to those that matter – the woodworkers.
+Regardless, this is one of the top woodworking magazines for beginner to those that matter – the woodworkers.

 The woodworker’s journal is a bit technical for the faint-hearted – the novices included.
 The projects therein are something that will leave your head reeling with so much information.
 But that does not mean it is just for the pros.
 The beginners can still find inspiration from it.